Satisfying Suppers with Just a Bit of Meat

 Super-sweet delicata squash halves cradle a filling of kale, raisins, onion, and Italian turkey sausage, while panko bread crumbs, walnuts, and Parmesan cheese form a crunchy topper.
 You get all that goodness, plus a whopping 7 grams of fiber and 21 grams of protein, too.

-A little thinly sliced tuna steak goes a long way -- just 12 ounces serves six!
-We stacked it over hearty quinoa, fresh chopped veggies, and feta cheese for a healthy meal that doesn't skimp on flavor.
+A little thinly sliced tuna steak goes a long way--just 12 ounces serves six!
+We stacked it over hearty quinoa (which is a complete protein), fresh chopped veggies, and feta cheese for a healthy meal that doesn't skimp on flavor.

 Need a healthy meal worthy of a special occasion?
 You've found it!
 This easy skillet combines the complementary flavors of fiber-rich asparagus and oranges with a bit of tender, thinly sliced calamari—and it's every bit as good as it sounds.